 - Q: Do I need to stop taking certain medications prior to surgery?
 A: Possibly.
 It depends on your circumstances.
-These questions are answered at your pre-admission screening appointment which is why you should provide a complete and detailed medical history during your pre-admission screening appointment. - 3.
-Q: Can I have a steroid injection in my knee joint prior to surgery?A: Only if it is given at least 6 weeks prior to your surgery.

-4. Q: What if I get an infection prior to surgery?
+These questions are answered at your pre-admission screening appointment which is why you should provide a complete and detailed medical history during your pre-admission screening appointment. - Q: Can I have a steroid injection in my knee joint prior to surgery?
+A: It is possible to have an injection prior to surgery if given 6 weeks to 3 months prior to surgery, depending on physician preference. - 4.
+Q: What if I get an infection prior to surgery?